-The Mississippi Department of Environmental Quality is the lead agency for the state in addressing spills and provides the designated member of the RRT4 for Mississippi.
+MDEQ is the lead agency for the state in addressing spills and provides the designated member of the RRT4 for Mississippi.
 They are responsible for coordinating with the Mississippi Emergency Management Agency, who provides 24-hour response capability and will generally be the first responder.
-The Mississippi Department of Environmental Quality must provide technical assistance to the responsible party and the responding personnel and ensure compliance with Mississippi spill regulations and other pertinent State and Federal rules and regulations.
+MDEQ must provide technical assistance to the responsible party and the responding personnel and ensure compliance with Mississippi spill regulations and other pertinent State and Federal rules and regulations.